Stop Worrying About Incontinence And Start Living

 Listing these side effects is not to scare you, but to help you consider the impact incontinence can have on your life.
 You might therefore find it helpful to take action early on and get help from someone who can treat the problem.

 The long-term implications of incontinence can have a devastating effect on your life.
-Go and get it seen to.
+It’s important to seek help.

 What can I do about it?